teilomillet/gollm/README.md

    - Use provided functions like `ChainOfThought()` for complex reasoning tasks.
    - Example:
      ```go
-     response, err := gollm.ChainOfThought(ctx, llm, "Your complex question here")
+     response, err := gollm.ChainOfThought(ctx, llmInstance, "Your complex question here")
      ```

 4. **Work with Examples**:
-   - Use the `readExamplesFromFile()` function to load examples from files for more consistent and varied outputs.
+   - Use the `ReadExamplesFromFile()` function to load examples from files for more consistent and varied outputs.
    - Example:
      ```go
-     examples, err := gollm.readExamplesFromFile("examples.txt")
+     examples, err := gollm.ReadExamplesFromFile("examples.txt")
      if err != nil {
          log.Fatalf("Failed to read examples: %v", err)
      }